 - In a pot, add 10 cups of water.
 Bring to a boil.

 - Add 2 teaspoons of salt.
-Simmer on medium heat until peas are cooked through.
+Simmer on medium heat until the peas are cooked through.
 (This will take about an hour.)

-- Place a strainer on top of pot, and to it add the sautéd onion and carrot.
+- Place a strainer on top of pot and add to it the sautéd onion and carrot.
 Mash with a spoon until all the juice from the vegetables is out.
 Throw the vegetables away.

 - Bring the soup to a boil, then add salt to taste.

 - Remove from heat and serve with a sprinkle of fresh dill and toast.